liaolea/MVP/README.md

 # Modeling Variants of Prompts for Vision-Language Models

 ## Introduction
-we introduce the RobustPrompt Benchmark, a systematic benchmark to evaluate robustness to different prompt templates for VLMs.
+We introduce the RobustPrompt Benchmark, a systematic benchmark to evaluate robustness to different prompt templates for VLMs.
 It includes a dataset with hundreds of carefully designed prompt templates, divided into six types, covering a wide variety of commonly used templates.

 <div align="center">
   <img src="benchmark.png"/>